data2450/Qantium-chips-dataset-analysis/README.md

 Based on this two dataset we have to find out

-## 1)The purchasing behavior of the cuostmers
+## 1)The purchasing behavior of the customers

 ## 2)planning what brand to stock in what layout , involve quantity

-## 3)find out the type of cuostmers who purchase chips and their purchasing behavior within the region
+## 3)find out the type of customers who purchase chips and their purchasing behavior within the region